Ecconia/Ecconia-LogicWorld-Mods/DisableCollision/Readme.md

 Reasons for creation of this mod:

-- Sometimes you cannot place buildings, because the game thinks they collide with each other (`0.90.X`).
+- Sometimes you cannot place buildings, because the game thinks they collide with each other (`0.90.X`) => Fixed by now!
 - When you want to refactor or take a compact building apart, you will struggle to not delete wires by accident.
-- The game unloads colliders in your reach, so you cannot place something without wires getting deleted (`0.91 Preview`).
+- The game unloads colliders in your reach, so you cannot place something without wires getting deleted (`0.91 Preview`) => Not currently.

 But with this mod, you can do both actions, because `components` and `wires` will no longer have collision, hence they can be placed when normally collision would stop you from doing so.